kafkaex/kafka_ex/new_api.md

 Two main design principles in the new client are driven by factors that made maintenance of the legacy API difficult:

-1. Delegate and genericize API message version handling
+1. Delegate and generalize API message version handling

     Kafka API message serialization and deserialization has been externalized to a library ([Kayrock](https://github.com/dantswain/kayrock)) that can easily